mathankg57/mathankg57/README.md

 - **Role**: UI/UX Developer
 - **Technologies Used**: Html5, CSS3, JavaScript, Typescript, Angular 2 & 4, Node JS, D3 Js, Bootstrap, Angular CLI.
+-  **Responsibility** :
+• Developing advanced robust UI for web and mobile application.
+•	Testing and validating work produced as part of the development process.
+•	Creating the interactive graphs by using D3 and other libraries.

+### Key Skills and Competencies
+•	10+ years’ experience in the design, development, and use of component-based UI architectures.
+An additional consideration for experience writing JavaScript-based plugins.
+•	Having 12+ Years of experience in HTML5, CSS3, JavaScript, and OOJS, and Strong experience in Object Oriented JavaScript and Design Patterns.
+•	Having 9+ Years of experience in Angular JS which includes 7+ years of current experience in Angular 2.X to 14.X, Typescript, Cordova, SQLite.
+•	Having 5+ Years of experience in D3 Js, NVD3.
+•	Having 6+ Years of experience in Node JS, and Typescript.
+•	3+ Years of Solution architecture experience.
+•	Ability to do multi-task, react quickly to shifting priorities, and meet deadlines.
+•	Able to clearly communicate technical data to nontechnical colleagues and clients.
+•	Excellent attention to detail both front and back end.

 ## 🌐 Connect with Me